rishavy/JavaScript-Projects/Weekly Test - 4/Readme.md

    - Click on a phone card to display detailed information about that specific phone, including specifications, release date, and an image.
    - Close the detailed information modal by clicking the "Close" button.

+## Live Demo

+You can access the live demo of the Phone Hunting web application [here](https://rishavy.github.io/JavaScript-Projects/Weekly%20Test%20-%204/index.html).

 ## Technologies Used